-The month and year that the current main job started for Rounds 3, 4, and 5 of Panel 22 and Rounds 1, 2, and 3 of Panel 23 are provided in this release (STJBMM31, STJBYY31, STJBMM42, STJBYY42, STJBMM53, and STJBYY53).
-In FY 2018, STJBYY31, STJBYY42, and STJBYY53 are bottom coded to a value of '1948' to preserve age confidentiality.
-This value is calculated by taking the delivery year of 2018 and subtracting the age top code value of 85, then adding back 15, the age of a person in the year before entering the work force as defined in MEPS.
+The month and year that the current main job started for Rounds 3, 4, and 5 of Panel 23 and Rounds 1, 2, and 3 of Panel 24 are provided in this release (STJBMM31, STJBYY31, STJBMM42, STJBYY42, STJBMM53, and STJBYY53).
+In FY 2019, STJBYY31, STJBYY42, and STJBYY53 are bottom coded to a value of '1949' to preserve age confidentiality.
+This value is calculated by taking the delivery year of 2019 and subtracting the age top code value of 85, then adding back 15, the age of a person in the year before entering the work force as defined in MEPS.
 Thus, the bottom code value will be different in each delivery year.
+For Panel 23 Round 3 jobs that were first reported in Round 1 or Round 2, the bottom code continues to be set to the value calculated in the FY 2018 delivery year, 1948.

 There are two measures included in this release that relate to a person's work history over a lifetime.
-One indicates whether a person ever retired from a job as of the Round 5 interview date for Panel 22 persons or the Round 3 interview date for Panel 23 persons (EVRETIRE).
-The other indicates whether a person ever worked for pay as of the Round 5 interview date for Panel 22 persons or the Round 3 interview date for Panel 23 persons (EVRWRK).
+One indicates whether a person ever retired from a job as of the Round 5 interview date for Panel 23 persons or the Round 3 interview date for Panel 24 persons (EVRETIRE).
+The other indicates whether a person ever worked for pay as of the Round 5 interview date for Panel 23 persons or the Round 3 interview date for Panel 24 persons (EVRWRK).
 The latter was asked of everyone who indicated that they were not working as of the round interview date.
 Therefore, anyone who indicated current employment or who had a job during any of the previous or current rounds was skipped past the question identifying whether the person ever worked for pay.
 These individuals were coded as "Inapplicable" (-1).
 All persons who ever reported a job and were 55 years or older as of the round interview date were asked if they "ever retired".
 Since both of these variables are not round specific, there are no "Determined in Previous Round" (-2) codes.